petarstesic2002/CsharpFormsApiTest/README.md

 ### Database is filled with some test data

 # Disable break on Validation Exceptions (optional)
 There are `FluentValidation` validators for insert and update that throw `ValidationException` if the validation fails, because of that the project has a breakpoint if the exception if the validation is thrown.
-(This only happens if you run the project in Visual Studio, not through cmd)
+(This only happens if you run the project in Visual Studio, not through terminal)

 ### Solution is set to multiple startup projects (API and GUI)